Why Human Guidance Matters in Collaborative Vibe Coding: Discussion

-To conclude, in this work, we introduced a controlled experimental framework for studying collaborative vibe coding and used it to systematically compare human- and AI-led vibe coding.
-We show that humans provide uniquely effective high-level guidance across iterations, that AI guidance often leads to performance collapse.
-Also, we find that a careful role allocation which keeps humans in charge of direction while offloading evaluation to AI can improve hybrid performance.
+Understanding the potential impacts of AI systems on human society is going to require empirical work that explores the behavior of human-AI hybrid systems.
+In this work, we introduced a controlled experimental framework for studying collaborative vibe coding and used it to systematically compare human- and AI-led processes.
+We show that humans provide uniquely effective high-level guidance across iterations and that AI guidance often leads to performance collapse.
+Additionally, we find that a role allocation that keeps humans in charge of direction while offloading evaluation to AI can improve hybrid performance.
 Together, these results demonstrate the value of studying human–AI collaboration directly and offer concrete insights for designing effective hybrid human–AI systems.